Matthieutrtr/Bayesian_Introduction_Final_Project/README.md

   6  | 0.55  | 0.07
    7  | 0.65  | 0.03

-- Model B : Beta law with parameters $a = 3.4$ and $b = 7.4$
+- Model B : Beta distribution with parameters $a = 3.4$ and $b = 7.4$
-- Model C : Uninformative Jeffrey's law
+- Model C : Uninformative Jeffrey's prior